-While we are always happy to answer questions before and after adoption, we ask that especially during this time to please ask as many questions such as possible beforehand via Zoom meeting or email/text so that we can limit the time spent in person.
+We are always happy to answer questions before, during and after adoption.
 Any foster or adopted pet's emailed packet will include the basic care information as well as specifics such as diet and routine information.

 We stay full, and while we are still having limited adoptions we do not necessarily have spots opening up, since not all fosters are taking in new rabbits (some are just fostering for short periods of time/specific rabbits).